I titled this "Late" Fall Home Decor because, well . . . I'm late. In the world of blogging at least.

 They look perfect in this old thermos jug.

-The video of the hydrangea drying process is saved to my Story Highlights on Instagram (it’s the 2nd one over right now) if you want to pop over there and check it out.
+The video of the hydrangea drying process is saved to my Story Highlights on Instagram if you want to pop over there and check it out.
+Or you can read my whole post on the easiest way in the world to dry hydrangea.

 OK, I have to tell you I had the HARDEST time fitting this Art Deco orange and black pitcher into my Halloween decor!